Written byConnie Yang

 - Wait 10 seconds or so, press the power button again to turn on the Mac.

 There are cases where your Mac fails to be unfrozen or turn on after a force restart.
 We understand that you certainly worry about your files stored on the computer.
-To get files off a Mac that refuses to force reboot to the desktop, data recovery software can help you.
+To get files off a Mac that refuses to force reboot to the desktop, check this guide to recover data in macOS Recovery.